ARTE33345555/rpi_edu_GAmes/README.md

 Your children will understand Python programming, wiring, and Scratch, and how to create a desktop in two parts.
 By the way, it creates a Json file.

-Wait for the last update because it will be the end of the game itself.
+Spoiler: Our main character will get stuck on the SD memory card!

-Spoiler: he's our main character and he's a sister SD card
+Wait for the final update, as it will bring the game’s story to its conclusion..................